jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 be of broader concern over time.

-The question, really, is what people think religion does for them.
-Most people profess little interest in theology or philosophy.
-They practice a form of belief I've heard called aganotology - one who doesn't care if there is a God or not.
-While some of this can be chalked up to "secularism," I think this is much as it always is.
+The question, really, is what people think religion does for them, an why it seems irrelevant to so many.
+Perhaps it's the fact that most people profess little interest in theology or philosophy.
+Many practice a form of belief I've heard called aganotology - one who doesn't care if there is a God or not.
+While some of this disinterest can be chalked up to "secularism," I think this is much as it always is.
 I doubt very much that when church membership was stronger, that there was much emphasis on actual hard issues of belief or theology.
 Had there been, the pulpits would have thundered with